cviebrock/laravel-elasticsearch-handlers/README.md

-the package will create a base client (using the base `elasticsearch.php` configuration) then wrap it in the class defined by the _clientClass_ setting, and inject the _handlerConfig_ array.
+the package will create a base client (using the base `elasticsearch.php` configuration) then wrap it in the class defined by the _clientClass_ setting, and inject the _handlers_ array.
 So, in this case, an instance of `Cviebrock\LaravelElasticsearchHandlers\Client` is returned.

 This class the bare minimum client wrapper.
 It doesn't do anything except